-The Missouri Bar has the 8th largest membership of 33 Unified State Bars, but ranks 15th in the total cost to practice in the state at the annual enrollment fee of $410 (based on data provided by the American Bar Association).
+The Missouri Bar has the ninth largest membership of 33 Unified State Bars, but ranks 12th in the total cost to practice in a state at the annual enrollment fee of $410 (based on data provided by the American Bar Association).
 Total cost to practice in a state ranges from $250 to $660.
-With 48 full-time staff, The Missouri Bar operates at nearly half the average number of 85 full-time employees at Unified State Bars which serve 20,000-49,999 members.
-The average staff to member ratio for Unified State Bars serving 20,000-49,999 members is one staff person per 353 members.
-The Missouri Bar offers the same services with one staff person for every 620 members.
+With 47 full-time staff, The Missouri Bar operates at nearly half the average number of 84 full-time employees at Unified State Bars which serve 20,000-49,999 members.
+The average staff to member ratio for Unified State Bars serving 20,000-49,999 members is one staff person per 363 members.
+The Missouri Bar offers the same services with one staff person for every 635 members.

 Can I pay my attorney annual enrollment fees online?

 Yes, you may pay your fees online by clicking here.
-Please note that you will be charged a transaction fee the online service provider which is contracted by the State of Missouri includes for processing the payment.
+Please note that you will be charged a transaction fee by the online service provider contracted by the State of Missouri requires for processing the payment.

 How do I know how much I owe?

 All licensed Missouri attorneys will receive an annual fee statement and invoice from the Supreme Court of Missouri in the mail.
 These are traditionally delivered in the first part of December.
-However, Missouri Bar members in good standing may log on to the Members Only section of The Missouri Bar’s website anytime to access My Fees.
+However, Missouri Bar members in good standing may log on to the Members Only portion of The Missouri Bar’s website anytime to access My Fees.
 My Fees provides the member with background information regarding the Annual Enrollment Fee process, including such items as Enrollment Fee Categories and the member’s fee balance, as well as access to the Pay Fees Online process.
 Find out your attorney fee balance by clicking here and logging on.
 Once your payment has been submitted and processed, you may log on to the Members Only portion of the website to obtain a receipt under My Fees in the Member Resources menu.

-I’ve misplaced my enrollment fee statement.
+I’ve misplaced my enrollment fee form and statement.
 How do I get another one?